 - Place the shrimp in the basket in a single layer, not touching.
 Cook for 10-12 minutes, flipping halfway through.
 Serve immediately.

-- Prepare the shrimp as directed with gluten-free breading, BUT do not toast the coconut first.
+- Prepare the shrimp as directed with the coating BUT without toasting the coconut first.
 Since the oil makes the coconut golden, this step is only necessary when baking or air frying shrimp.
 Transfer to an ungreased baking sheet or one lined with parchment paper to save on clean up.

 - Use a slotted spoon to transfer to a paper-towel lined plate as you cook the remaining shrimp.
 Serve immediately.